elmiquea/logo_generator/userREADME.md

   ## Installation

-  read the instruction, started my index.js then added the necessary commands in order to my project work appropiatly.
+  read the instruction, started my index.js then added the necessary commands so my project work appropiatly.

   ## Usage